Trustee’s Sale and Substitute Trustee’s Sale

 In most instances, neither Atlantic nor prospective bidders have an opportunity to view / inspect the property.

 Important to Keep in Mind – These sales represent the vast majority of sales conducted by Atlantic Auctions.
 Other sale descriptions include Assignee’s Sale.
-Another form of sale overseen by the court is a “Partition’s Sale” where a public auction is used to partition a property between joint tenants who cannot agree as to how the property should be divided.
+Another form of sale, overseen by the Court, is a partition sale where a public auction is used to sell a property in which the joint owners cannot agree how to divide their interests or manage the property and an auctioneer is appointed for purposes of selling the property with the net proceeds of said sale to then be divided among the contestants.